olulekeomotoba/DATA-ANALYTICS-PORTFOLIO/README.md

 🚀 _Why Data?_ Data, for me, is more than just nrmbers and charts; it's the key to unraveling stories hidden within.
 I believe in the power of data to drive informed decision-making and bring about positive change.

 # 🧰Skills and Expertise:
-Power BI Development: Proficient in creating interactive dashboards and reports to visualize data trends and patterns.
-Data Extraction and Transformation: Skilled in data wrangling, cleaning, and modeling to ensure data accuracy and consistency.
+- Data Extraction and Transformation: Skilled in data wrangling, cleaning, and modeling to ensure data accuracy and consistency.
-Statistical Analysis: Capable of conducting statistical analysis and applying analytical methodologies to extract valuable insights.
+- Statistical Analysis: Capable of conducting statistical analysis and applying analytical methodologies to extract valuable insights.
-SQL: Proficient in writing SQL queries for data extraction and manipulation from various database systems.
-Problem-Solving: Strong analytical and problem-solving skills to identify business challenges and provide data-driven solutions.
+- Problem-Solving: Strong analytical and problem-solving skills to identify business challenges and provide data-driven solutions.
-Data Visualization: Experience in creating visually compelling charts, graphs, and heatmaps to communicate complex data effectively.
+- Data Visualization: Experience in creating visually compelling charts, graphs, and heatmaps to communicate complex data effectively.
+**🔧Toolbox:**
+- Power BI Development: Proficient in creating interactive dashboards and reports to visualize data trends and patterns.
+- SQL: Proficient in writing SQL queries for data extraction and manipulation from various database systems.

 # Project Highlights:
 Developed comprehensive sales analysis dashboards to track and visualize regional sales performance.
 Constructed financial reports showcasing key metrics and KPIs for executive decision-making.